Islandora/documentation/docs/user-documentation/objects.md

 At a global level, there are a couple of ways to tell Drupal to use the PDFjs viewer to render the content of the media field whenever the media has a Mime type of `application/pdf`.

 The first way is to edit the "PDFjs" Context.
-By default, this Context tells Drupal to use the PDFjs viewer if the node has the tag "PDFjs" (yes, that's a taxonomy tag):
+By default, this Context tells Drupal to use the PDFjs viewer if the node has the term "PDFjs" (yes, that's a taxonomy term):

 ![Default PDFjs Context](../assets/pdfjs_context_default.png)